Kurissery Gopala Pillai: Career

 Gopala Pillai started his professional career as Headmaster of Sanskrit schools at Perumbuzha (1934) and Panmana (1935).
 From 1938 to '42, he was the headmaster of Brahmanandodayam Sanskrit School run by Advaithashramam in Kalady.
 He was also the secretary of the Hindu Youth Service Society which was presided over by Swami Agamananda, social reformer and founder of Advaita Ashram at Kalady.
 During 1944-'45, he enrolled to military service and traveled across North India.

 Later he worked as Malayalam Lexicon Pandit at University of Kerala (1954–61) and as research officer at Oriental Research Institute and Manuscript Library of the University of Kerala at Thiruvananthapuram (1961–71).
 He served as the president of Malayalam Sahitya Samsat from 1966 to 1972 and worked in Kerala Sahitya Sahakarana Sanghom (1967–70).
 He was also a member of Kavimandalam.

 Writer

 Gopala Pillai who was a versatile writer in Malayalam has written books in Sanskrit as well.
 He had knowledge of Hindi, Bengali, Assamese, Punjabi, Gujarati, and Kannada languages too.
 His works spanned several genres covering both poetry and prose and covered diverse topics.

 Kerala Gauthameeyam is one of the important works in Malayalam on Tarka sastra.
 Originally published in 1959, it was re-published in 2013 by Kerala Bhasha Institute.
 "Vidyadhirajan" is the biography of Chattampi Swamikal.
-"Udayakiranangal" was prescribed as text book for graduate courses of University of Kerala during 1970s.
+"Udayakiranangal" was prescribed as text book for graduate courses of University of Kerala during the 1970s.
 "Vijayalahari" is a collection of poems celebrating Indian victory in the Indo-Pakistani War of 1971.
 He has also compiled "Sabdavaijayanthi", a Sanskrit- Malayalam dictionary.
+A collection of his entire works was published in April 2023.